 - dicing an avocado and making a quick salad with cherry tomatoes and chopped boiled egg

-Sizzling bacon and sausages can smell great, but they are high in fat, salt, and carcinogens, which makes them unhealthful choices, particularly for people with diabetes.
+Sizzling bacon and sausages can smell great, but they are processed meats that are high in fat and salt, and eating them regularly may increase your risk of bowel cancer.

-Meat substitutes: Some meat substitutes, such as tofu and other plant-based proteins, can taste similar to bacon and sausage, especially when a person mixes them into another dish.
+Some meat substitutes, such as tofu and other plant-based proteins, can taste similar to bacon and sausage, especially when a person mixes them into another dish.
 Before trying a meat alternative, however, people with diabetes should check the salt content.
-Chicken or turkey bacon may also be a lower-fat choice, although its sodium content may still be high.

-Veggie BLT: For a more healthful take on the classic bacon, lettuce, and tomato breakfast sandwich, people can try layering vegetarian bacon, lettuce, and ripe tomatoes on sprouted or whole-grain bread.
+For a more healthful take on the classic bacon, lettuce, and tomato breakfast sandwich, people can try layering vegetarian bacon substitutes, lettuce, and ripe tomatoes on sprouted or whole grain bread.

 Foods that contain processed white flour and sugar — such as white bread, cinnamon rolls, English muffins, and bagels — are low in nutrients but high in carbohydrates.
 They offer little nutritional benefit and can trigger a blood glucose spike.